 Students are expected to devote to the Program full-time and are highly discouraged from seeking outside employment or other activities like sports that would require the students' time and commitment.
-Students must remain in good academic standing and outside schedules are not a consideration in the scheduling of Program orientation, synchronous/on-campus intensives, courses, and Supervised Experiential Learning rotations.
+Students must remain in good academic standing and outside schedules are not a consideration in the scheduling of the oncampus fall orientation or spring intensive and Supervised Experiential Learning rotations.
 During SEL rotations, students are expected to fulfill the minimum number of hours and a majority of rotations will require the student to be onsite for 40+ hours per week and/or require students to complete hours on weekends.